MinecraftForge/Documentation/docs/datagen/server/recipes.md

 `RecipeBuilder` is a convenience implementation for creating `FinishedRecipe`s to generate.
 It provides basic definitions for unlocking, grouping, saving, and getting the result of a recipe.
 This is done through `#unlockedBy`, `#group`, `#save`, and `#getResult` respectively.

 !!! important
-    [`ItemStack` outputs][stack] in recipes are not supported within vanilla recipe builders for `RecipeProvider`.
+    [`ItemStack` outputs][stack] in recipes are not supported within vanilla recipe builders.
 A `FinishedRecipe` must be built in a different manner for existing vanilla recipe serializers to generate this data.

 !!! warning
-    The item results being generated must have a valid `CreativeModeTab` specified; otherwise, a `NullPointerException` will be thrown.
-If no category accurately represents the item and no tab should be created, set the `#tab` property during item initialization to `CreativeModeTab#TAB_SEARCH`.
+    The item results being generated must have a valid `RecipeCategory` specified; otherwise, a `NullPointerException` will be thrown.

 All recipe builders except for [`SpecialRecipeBuilder`] require an advancement criteria to be specified.
 All recipes generate a criteria unlocking the recipe if the player has used the recipe previously.
 However, an additional criteria must be specified that allows the player to obtain the recipe without any prior knowledge.
 If any of the criteria specified is true, then the played will obtain the recipe for the recipe book.